-- be registered as with the University of the Faroe Islands as a student of the Department of Faroese Language and Literature - have a regular attendance record - if the examination covers supplemental reading and independent study, students must register for examination by October 1/March 1 - submit an approved bibliography by the specified date, i.e. 1 month before the date of examination (for set take-home assignments 1 month before the topic is announced), if submission of bibliography refer to 'Bibliography', pp. 30 and 36. - for oral and written exams: arrive on time on the day of the exam, i.e. at least 15 minutes before the exam is scheduled to begin - for set take-home assignments: confirm reception of the assigned topic and submit at the specified time - for open take-home assignments: submit the assignment by the deadline (time and date)
+- be registered as with the University of the Faroe Islands as a student of the Department of Faroese Language and Literature - have a regular attendance record - if the examination covers supplemental reading and independent study, students must register for examination by October 1/March 1 - submit an approved bibliography by the specified date, i.e. 1 month before the date of examination (for set take-home assignments 1 month before the topic is announced), if submission of bibliography refer to 'Bibliography', pp. 32 and 38. - for oral and written exams: arrive on time on the day of the exam, i.e. at least 15 minutes before the exam is scheduled to begin - for set take-home assignments: confirm reception of the assigned topic and submit at the specified time - for open take-home assignments: submit the assignment by the deadline (time and date)

 Set and open take-home assignments must be submitted digitally.
 Upon timely submission it is not possible to resubmit (with changes/corrections).
-BA and MA theses must be submitted digitally and in triplicate paper copies.
+BA and MA theses must be submitted in triplicate paper copies.
+The MA thesis must additionally be submitted digitally.
 When students are due to write their BA, MA or major thesis, they must agree on a topic with their supervisor, which is subject to the approval of the programme director and confirmation by the dean.